 The majority of forced marriages reported to date in the UK have involved families from South Asia; other communities in which there have been cases include Europe, East Asia, the Middle East and Africa.
 Some forced marriages take place in the UK with no overseas element, while others involve a partner coming from overseas or a British national being taken abroad.

 Professionals should respond in a similar way to forced marriage as with domestic violence and honour based violence (i.e. in facilitating disclosure, developing individual safety plans, ensuring the child's safety by according them confidentiality in relation to the rest of the family, completing individual risk assessments etc).
-See Safeguarding children affected by domestic abuse and violence Procedure and Honour based violence Procedure.
+See Responding to Abuse and Neglect Procedure and Honour Based Violence Procedure.

 Male circumcision that is performed for any reason other than physical clinical need is termed non-therapeutic circumcision.
 The British Association of Paediatric Surgeons advises that there is rarely a clinical indication for circumcision.
 Doctors should be aware of this and reassure parents accordingly.
 Doctors / health professionals should ensure that any parents seeking circumcision for their son in the belief that it confers health benefits are fully informed that there is a lack of professional consensus as to current evidence demonstrating any benefits.
 The risks / benefits to the child must be fully explained to the parents and to the young man himself if he has the maturity to make his own decisions and understand the implications of those decisions (Fraser Guidelines/ Gillick competency).

 The medical harms or benefits have not been unequivocally proven except to the extent that there are clear risks of harm if the procedure is done inexpertly.

 The legal position on male circumcision is untested and therefore remains unclear.
-Professionals should be guided by the London Child Protection Procedures Part B Practice guidance on male circumcision.
+Professionals should be guided by the London Safeguarding Children Procedures Practice Guidance on male circumcision.

 Belief in spirit possession or witchcraft